folio-org/docs/content/en/docs/Settings/Settings_inventory/Settings_inventory.md

 2. Edit the **Name**.
 3. Click **Save**.
 The Holdings source is saved.

+You can only edit local Holdings sources.
+Default sources cannot be edited.

 ### Deleting a holdings source

 1. Find the holdings source you want to edit and click the **delete icon**.
 2. In the **Delete Holdings source** dialog, click **Delete**.
 A confirmation message appears and the Holdings source is deleted.

+You can only delete local Holdings sources.
+Default sources cannot be deleted.

 ## Settings \> Inventory \> Holdings types